-It’s important to note that men typically pay more for life insurance than women because women generally live longer which gives the insurance company more opportunities to collect premium.
+It’s important to note that men typically pay more for life insurance than women because women generally live longer, which gives the insurance company more opportunities to collect premiums.

 If you find yourself in this situation, do not give up.
 You can qualify for a guaranteed issue final expense policy.
 With a guaranteed issue policy, the insurance company will not take your health conditions into consideration in order to issue a policy.
 In fact, most companies that offer guaranteed issue life insurance don’t even have medical questions on the application.
 This means that virtually anyone who is alive can get some amount of life insurance.

-So then, for all you seniors out there who have passed age 65 and do not have life insurance or you need more life insurance, contact an independent agent like LifeInsure.com who represents most of the highly rated life insurance carriers that can offer a life insurance solution even up to age 85.
+So then, for all you seniors out there who have passed age 65 and do not have life insurance or need more life insurance, contact an independent agent like LifeInsure.com, which represents most of the highly rated life insurance carriers that can offer a life insurance solution even up to age 85.